Matir/blog/_posts/2016-02-20-bsides-seattle.md

 title: BSides Seattle
 date: 2016-02-20
 category: Security
-tags: BSides Seattle, BSides, Security
+tags:
+  - BSides Seattle
+  - BSides
+  - Security
 ---

 These are just (essentially) my raw notes dumped from the talks I attended at